CameronBrooks11/eChargeSCAD/README.md

 Set parameters in the script.

+## Calculations
-## Calculation
+### Black Powder Calculation

 Pressure is set by desired force, or force can be set by specifying the desired pressure.
-This is based on the force applied to the area at the end of the volume to be pressurized.
+This is based on the force applied to the area at the end of the volume to be pressurized.*See the next section for how to use the shear screw calculation function for determining the required ejection force and minimum shear pin / screw specifications to withstand flight*.

 $P = \frac{F}{\pi \left( \frac{D}{2} \right)^2}$